 Malware: Short for malicious software, an email that asks you to open an attachment or click on a link, which then instantly loads a virus (other terms include rootkit or adware) onto your device.
 This virus is preprogrammed to copy itself and spread from device to device, including printers, tablets, network servers, and eventually all the computers tied to your network.
 This virus will then control settings, copy your data, monitor your activities (often in the background undetected for long periods of time), then target you for other manipulative actions.

-Ransomware: A form of Malware that can encrypt your files, computer and entire network, completely locking you out of your entire system so that neither you nor others can gain access without paying a ransom of some sort.
+Ransomware: A form of malware that can encrypt your files, computer, and the entire network, completely locking you out of your entire system so that neither you nor others can gain access without paying a ransom of some sort.